 Upon notice of loss or theft, the assigned student and/or their parent/guardian must immediately file an official police report.
 Incidents of loss or theft occurring off campus must be reported to the police the day that the loss or theft occurs or when the loss or theft is first discovered.
 Copies of the police report must be given to the media specialist or designee the next day that school is in session.
 Any loss or theft occurring on school grounds must be immediately reported to an administrator.

 Mobile Computing Device Agreement

-SCHOOL DATE

-STUDENT NAME PRINTED

-GRADE STUDENT ID

-I have reviewed the Student Device Acceptable Use and Checkout Agreement and understand the conditions of the program.
-I also acknowledge and accept the terms of the fee schedule.

-STUDENT SIGNATURE:

-PARENT/LEGAL GUARDIAN NAME PRINTED (AS NOTED IN INFINITE CAMPUS): ------------------------------------ --------------------------------

-PARENT/LEGAL GUARDIAN SIGNATURE (AS NOTED IN INFINITE CAMPUS):

-LEGAL RELATION TO STUDENT (CIRCLE ONE): MOTHER FATHER GUARDIAN

-Students whose parents do not sign this form are opting out of receiving a HCSD device.
-By not signing this form, parents are agreeing to provide a device with similar functionality to the issued student device for school and home use.
-Please note that HCSD cannot provide any technical support for non- HCSD devices.

-PARTICIPATION IN CLUBS AND ORGANIZATIONS:

-Please indicate below if you do NOT want your student to participate in a club or organization found in Appendix A of this handbook.

-I do NOT give permission for my student to participate in the following club(s) or organization(s) during the 2022-2023 school year:

-PARENT/LEGAL GUARDIAN SIGNATURE

-DATE
+SCHOOL DATE STUDENT NAME PRINTED GRADE STUDENT ID I have reviewed the Student Device Acceunderstand the conditions of the program. the fee schedule.
+STUDENT SIGNATURE: • • PARENT/LEGAL GUARDIAN NAME PRINTE D (AS NOTED IN I INFINITE CA MPUS): PARENT/LEGAL GUARDIAN SIGNATURE (A S NOTED IN INF INITE CAMP US): RELATION TO STUDENT (CIRCLE ONE): MOTHER FATHER LEGAL GUARDIAN Students whose parents do not sign this form By not signing this form, parents are agreeing to the issued student device for school and provide any technical support for non- HCSD to provide a ded d home use.
+Ple vice with sim ilar functionality PARTICIPATION IN CLUBS AND ORGANIZAT IONS: Please indicate below if you do NOT war organization found in Appendix A of this han to participa te in a club or I do NOT give permission for my student organization(s) during the 2023-2024 school in the follo wing club(s) or PARENT/LEGAL GUARDIAN SIGNATURE D ATE